casys-kaist/pimba/docs/api.md

 ## Accuracy experiment API

-The same applies to the accuracy experiment API..
+The same applies to the accuracy experiment API.
 Below is a minimal example demonstrating how to use this API.

 ```python
 from pimba import Accuracy